Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-custom-renderer.md

 ### Developing the COC template view

-After defining the structure of data, style the 📜 Certificate of Completion.
+After you defined the structure of data, the next step is to style the 📜 Certificate of Completion.

 To change how the data is being rendered, create a React component that takes in the raw document in the `document` props and render the corresponding HTML code.